markuszoeller/openstack/scripts/vagrant/aio-U1404-VB/README.rst

 All-in-One (aio) - Ubuntu 1404 and Virtualbox
 =============================================

 .. warning:: This uses the ``stable/ocata`` branch of Devstack.
-This is last release which works with Ubuntu 14.04.
+This is the last release which works with Ubuntu 14.04.
 Since *Pike*, Devstack needs Ubuntu 16.04 and greater.
 This is due to the hypervisor versions of libvirt/qemu.
 This is since this commit: